whatsnowplaying/stagelinq/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### A small note about licensing

+Open source licenses are legal contracts.

+Since this code is effectively a translation of the go-stagelinq code, it inherits the (incredibly flexible) MIT license from it.
+Code from other libraries that are GPL3 and other viral licenses are not permitted to be used in closed source applications unless they also open source their code and/or get a license grant from _every contributor_ to those libraries.

+That also means that code commited in those projects' repos cannot be used as the basis for code here.
+That's a bummer, but that's the nature of licensing.
+So before you contribute, be sure that you haven't looked at those repositories' implementations.

 ### Areas for Contribution
 - Additional device compatibility
 - Enhanced file transfer functionality